Oil War: American Intervention in the Persian Gulf: Reception

+In the inaugural issue of Perfidious Albion, Charles Vasey's first impression was positive, but on closer examination, he found several serious flaws, including the map scale, bombing rules, lack of zone of control for aircraft, and "non-appearance of the various navies."

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer stated that "The game system is not very complex, but unusual, with the entire US force air-lifting into the action.
 The US has air domination, but the defenders have considerable ground superiority, and the race to seize the wells in the eight turns allowed is touch and go.
 Some interesting problems for both sides, but probably not enough sustained suspense for the hard-core.
 Playable in a few hours."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman noted the relative unpopularity of the game, saying, "Oil War has never received much notice in wargaming circles.
 Perhaps the situation portrayed is too discomforting to be popular."
 He complimented the game system, calling it "one of the more novel and innovative game systems around [...] clean and fast, and the situation [...] is fluid and exciting."
 However, Freeman had an issue with the numbers of American aircraft, saying, "the portrayal of naval air units is unrealistic in regard to both the particular aircraft capabilities and the numbers shown – unless we are to assume that the entire U.S. Pacific carrier force is cruising the Gulf of Oman!"
 Freeman concluded by giving the game an Overall Evaluation of "Good."